groundy

 Could KV-CAR’s compression lower ObjectCache’s 4K-context latency penalty?

 KV-CAR compresses along the embedding dimension using lightweight autoencoders and reuses tensors across adjacent layers, cutting memory by up to 47.85%.
 Applied before writing KV tensors to S3, this would reduce per-layer object size and could narrow the 56-75 ms transfer penalty at short contexts.
 The combination is untested, and KV-CAR has only been benchmarked on GPT-2 and TinyLLaMA, not 70B-class models.
-Compression artifacts could also interact unpredictably with ObjectCache’s transfer-compute overlap protocol.
+Compression artifacts could also interact unpredictably with ObjectCache’s transfer-compute overlap protocol, and aggressive cache compression has a track record of breaking accuracy before it breaks latency, which is precisely the failure ObjectCache’s transfer-cost benchmarks would not catch.